 Is the home still under warranty?

-As the potential buyer, how confident would you be to make an offer without having your questions answered first?
+As a potential buyer, how confident would you be to make an offer without having your questions answered first?

 As the listing agent, I believe it's my responsibility to anticipate and research any questions a potential buyer may have about the property before they even realize it.
-When potential buyers move their home search from looking at listings on line to viewing homes in person, chances are they are ready to make a decision on the next place they’ll call home.
-The more information I can provide at this point, the greater the likelihood of a favorable offer being made and your home being sold..
+When potential buyers move their home search from looking at listings online to viewing homes in person, chances are they are ready to make a decision on the next place they’ll call home.
+The more information I can provide at this point, the greater the likelihood of a favourable offer being made and your home being sold.

 Make the best move when it comes to choosing your Realtor®.
 Why would you settle for anything less?